sassoftware/sas-container-recipes/addons/auth-sssd/README.md

 # How to Build

-Edit the sssd.conf file and fill in the desired configuration.
-If a SSL cert is needed, provide it as a file named sssd.cert.
+Copy the example_sssd.conf file to a file named _sssd.conf_.
+Then edit the sssd.conf file and fill in the desired configuration.
+If a SSL cert is needed, provide it as a file named _sssd.cert_.

 ```
 # This is using the default name of the SAS Viya programming image and the default sssd.conf file